Issues in Ethics: Cultural and Linguistic Competence

 About This Document

-Published 2013.
-This Issues in Ethics statement is a revision of Cultural Competence (2004).
+Published 2017.
+This Issues in Ethics statement is a revision of Cultural and Linguistic Competence (2013), which revised Cultural Competence (2004).
+It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

-This Issues in Ethics statement is developed to provide guidance to ASHA members and certificate holders so that they may provide ethically appropriate services to all populations, while recognizing their own cultural/linguistic background or life experience and that of their client/patient/student.
-Culture can encompass a variety of factors including race, ethnicity, religious beliefs, age, national origin, gender, gender identity/gender expression, sexual orientation, socioeconomic levels, and disabilities.
+This Issues in Ethics statement is developed to provide guidance to ASHA members and certificate holders so that they may provide ethically appropriate services to all populations while recognizing their own cultural/linguistic background or life experience and that of their client/patient/student.
+Culture and cultural diversity can incorporate a variety of factors, including but not limited to age, disability, ethnicity, gender identity (encompasses gender expression), national origin (encompasses related aspects e.g., ancestry, culture, language, dialect, citizenship, and immigration status), race, religion, sex, sexual orientation, and veteran status.
 Linguistic diversity can accompany cultural diversity.

 What Is Cultural and Linguistic Competence?